As L.A. Ramps up Efforts to Get People off the Streets, a Young Man Struggles to Stay Housed

 Practically everything that has either happened to him or that is “wrong” with him can be traced directly back to the generational trauma segregation, disenfranchisement, mass incarceration, lack of opportunity, and lack of access to health care imposed upon his family and his community.

-Which is not to say that everyone in the community shares his particular experience – they don’t.
+Which is not to say that everyone in South Central shares his particular experience – they don’t.

-But it is to say that his experience and the barriers he faces in trying to transcend it are inextricably tied to all that his community was denied.
+But it is to say that his experience and the barriers he faces in trying to transcend it are inextricably tied to all that his community – and particularly the African American community – was denied.

-As a child, he was badly abused.
-He bounced from place to place via the foster system and was parked in remedial classes wherever he landed.
-Gang membership provided some sense of constancy and community, especially as members of his family died, were incarcerated, or became more deeply mired in addiction.
-But it also meant he would be in and out of jail throughout his teens.
+Gang membership provided some sense security in an area where the police behaved like an occupying force.
+It also offered him both a band of surrogate brothers who understood his pain and something to belong to as his own family members died, were incarcerated, or became more deeply mired in addiction.
+But it also came at a cost – he would be in and out of juvenile jail throughout his teens.
 By the time he was spit back out into society around age 21, he was technically an adult but had few of the skills necessary to survive as one and no social network he could fall back on for support.

 The struggle to manage his mental health issues while rebuilding a life, finding a stable and reasonably well-paying job reachable by transit, and accessing affordable housing have taken their toll over the last couple of years.